-Construction of the new Holder-Wright Park begins January 2018 at the northeast corner of Emerald Parkway and Riverside Drive.
-No disruptions of traffic are expected until late spring or early summer.
+Construction of the new Holder-Wright Park began January 2018 at the northeast corner of Emerald Parkway and Riverside Drive.

 By Fall 2018, this phase of construction will include:

 - Road Extension (from Emerald Parkway)

 - Emerald Parkway Turn-Lane Addition

 - New Restroom Facility with iconic Hopewell/Adena Culture symbol